 Mooring at Barmouth On arrival skippers must report to the Harbour Master who will direct them to a mooring or berth.
 The Harbour Authority whilst making facilities available free of charge in the period immediately before the Race, insist that yachts must be manned during the hours of darkness.
 Any yacht arriving more than seven days before the start will be required to pay normal harbour dues.
 Yachts will be either moored to a trot system or will pick up long term moorings.
 The Committee cannot accept responsibility for yachts lying in the harbour.
 (Further instruction will be sent to skipper regarding entry to Barmouth harbor.)

 Race Office The Race Office, situated in Merioneth Yacht Club on the Quay, will be open from 0900h on Thursday morning before the Race.
 Skippers are required to report their arrival and register for the Race as soon as possible.
 A special notice board for competitors will be put in the Merioneth Yacht Club.
 Skippers and crew members are to check the board for messages.
+Marked up OS maps for runners will be provided for runner to copy the route onto there own maps (not provided)

 Scrutineering All yachts competing must sign a declaration that their yacht complies to World Sailing Offshore special regulations 2022 to 2023 Cat 3 with life raft.

 A check of the runners' kit will be carried out on Saturday morning in the MYC Boathouse.
 Skippers are requested to have readily available the equipment listed in the Appendix to the Rules.